SamLab17/SSH_Workshop/Linux Basics.md

 # Basic Linux Commands

+## An Introduction/Warning

+You are about to see a lot of potentially unfamiliar commands below. **Don't worry about memorizing these.**

+The only way of getting familiar with these commands is by using them.
+So if that means you need to look up a Linux cheatsheet everytime or you print out a list of these on your desk, that's perfectly normal.

+Many of these commands have strange, unintuitive names which still cause the most experienced Linux users to forget or confuse them.

 ## Syntax Used

 When a command is shown in a code block, it may be followed by _optional_ or _required_ arguments.